 This is a bit long, but I'm a sucker for a good vegan story!
 I love learning about the different ways people make the connection and decide to become vegan.
-So, hopefully someone out there will enjoy hearing my story, too.
+So I figure some of you may enjoy hearing my story, too.

 College and Early Career